BloQBench: A Blockchain Benchmarking Framework for Quantum Supremacy: Background and Motivation

-Jones and Mosca published the first demonstration of a quantum algorithm in 1988~\cite{firstAlgorithm}.
-The task has since made steady progress, notably beginning with a 5-qubit NMR computer and soon after a 7-qubit machine~\cite{supremacyTimeline}.
-A watershed moment occurred in 2023 when Google, in partnership with NASA and Oak Ridge National Laboratory, demonstrated quantum supremacy with their Sycamore quantum processor, which performed calculations in seconds that would allegedly take even advanced supercomputers thousands of years~\cite{arute}.
-Since then, numerous attempts have been made to prove quantum supremacy~\cite{kim,arute,morvan2023phasetransitionrandomcircuit,Neven_2024,king2024computationalsupremacyquantumsimulation,dwaveSupremacy}.
+A significant milestone in quantum computing is quantum supremacy, which refers to a quantum computer solving a problem that would take a classical computer an infeasible amount of time to solve~\cite{preskill2012quantumcomputingentanglementfrontier}.
+The pursuit of quantum supremacy has driven the development of various synthetic benchmarks.
+Early milestones in quantum execution~\cite{firstAlgorithm,supremacyTimeline} paved the way for state-of-the-art demonstrations.
+A watershed moment occurred in 2019 when Google, in partnership with NASA and Oak Ridge National Laboratory, demonstrated quantum supremacy with their Sycamore quantum processor, which performed calculations in seconds that would allegedly take even advanced supercomputers thousands of years~\cite{arute}.
+Since then, numerous experiments have utilized synthetic workloads to characterize quantum processing capabilities and assert quantum supremacy~\cite{kim,morvan2023phasetransitionrandomcircuit,Neven_2024,king2024computationalsupremacyquantumsimulation,dwaveSupremacy}.

-However, verifying quantum supremacy has proven extraordinarily challenging.
-As noted by Umesh Vazirani from UC Berkeley, ``The need for strong evidence for quantum supremacy is underappreciated, but it's important to pin this down...
-The basic question that must be answered for any such experiment is how confident can we be that the observed behavior is truly quantum and could not have been replicated by classical means''~\cite{Yang_2018}.
-In fact, many quantum supremacy claims have been refuted and even reproduced classically~\cite{begušić2023fastclassicalsimulationevidence,Pednault2019LeveragingSS,Pednault_Maslov_Gunnels_Gambetta_2019b}.
-Classically verifiable quantum supremacy problems currently require far too many qubits to implement on current state-of-the-art machines.
-Trust issues understandable arise to such claims, then, and a provably trustless mechanism that proves the achievement of quantum supremacy is lacking.
-Generally, problems having verifiable quantum supremacy reside in the complexity class of NP-Hard problems.
-Categorizing types of quantum algorithms and their verifiability can be further read upon in a work by Yamakawa and Zhandry, unveiling a new problem of the sort~\cite{yamakawa}.
+However, verifying these benchmarking claims has proven extraordinarily challenging.
+As noted by Vazirani, ``The basic question that must be answered for any such experiment is how confident can we be that the observed behavior is truly quantum and could not have been replicated by classical means''~\cite{Yang_2018}.
+In fact, many recent claims of quantum supremacy have been successfully refuted or efficiently reproduced by highly optimized classical simulation~\cite{begušić2023fastclassicalsimulationevidence,Pednault2019LeveragingSS,Pednault_Maslov_Gunnels_Gambetta_2019b}.
+This dynamic highlights the lack of a provably trustless, universally verifiable mechanism for quantum performance evaluation.